neoygaj/AI_project/Final_Report.md

 This project aimed to explore and test reinforcement learning (RL) approaches for the Atari Breakout game using two deep RL modes:
 - DQN (Deep Q-Network)
-- QRDB (Quantile Regression Deep Q-Network)
+- QRDQN (Quantile Regression Deep Q-Network)

 The goal was to train an agent to learn optimal actions moving the paddle in the game PONG solely based on training experience to achieve as high of a score as possible.